 Studies Related to Alzheimer’s Disease

 Researchers have known that low-level red laser light can increase the effectiveness of some drugs.
 Andrei Sommer and his colleagues from the University of Ulm in Germany looked at how low-level laser light could affect the administration of chemotherapy drugs in cancer cells.
-They discovered that laser light can push out water from cancer cells.
+They discovered laser light can push out water from cancer cells.
 Subsequently, when the laser light is turned off, the cancer cells suck in water together with the drug, which is deadly for the cancerous cells.

-Furthermore, Sommer’s team found out that this technique can be also used in other applications.
+Furthermore, Sommer’s team found out this technique can be also used in other applications.
 For example, they could use it for destroying beta-amyloid plaques in Alzheimer’s disease.
 These beta-amyloid plaques disrupt communication between nerve cells, causing memory loss and other problems.

 Sommer’s team, knowing how green tea extract can inhibit the aforementioned plaques, tested how using low-level laser light would affect its potency.
 The technique showed a 60% decrease of beta-amyloid plaques.

 A 2003 Chinese study treated 30 patients with Parkinson’s disease with intranasal low-level laser light.
 Researchers treated the patients with the therapy 30 minutes a day over the span of 10 days.
 Surprisingly, 31 out of the 36 patients (89%) showed improvement in their Parkinson’s symptoms.
 Ten of them saw significant improvements, while the remaining 21 saw mild development.